 If you have a car with no title in the state of Colorado, you can go and get a bonded title.
 The title bond allows the owner of a vehicle to claim the ownership of a vehicle when they do not have the original title.
-Here is what you need to know about bonded titles.

 Also known as a lost title bond, the bonded title is a kind of surety bond or a document that shows you are the legal owner of a vehicle.
 It is the same as a regular motor vehicle title, and you can use it to drive the car legally around Colorado, sell the car, and register the car.
-Unlike the regular title, this title comes marked "bonded" in its brand section.
+Unlike the regular title, this title is marked "bonded" in its brand section.
 The branding shows that there is a surety bond attached to the title.

 The surety bond shows that you are the true owner of the vehicle.
 You are accountable for any claims on your surety bond.